Sonja Sohn: Activism

 Previously involved in political activism (she campaigned in North Carolina in support of Barack Obama's 2008 presidential bid), Sohn took a break from acting in 2009 to concentrate on social issues.
 She is the founder and CEO of the Baltimore-based reWIRED for Change, an outreach program intended to communicate with (and ultimately rehabilitate) at-risk youth involved in criminal activity.

 The program is run out of the University of Maryland School of Social Work and uses episodes of The Wire as a teaching tool, encouraging the participants to examine and query their lives and past actions.
 Other actors and writers involved with The Wire serve as board members.

 In 2011, she was presented with the Woman of the Year award from the Harvard Black Men's Forum.

 Personal life

-In 2003, Sohn married didgeridoo player Adam Plack.
-She has two daughters born 1986 and 1990.
-Sohn and Plack are divorced.
+Sohn has two daughters with her first husband, photographer Harvey Wang.
+In 2003, Sohn married didgeridoo player Adam Plack, but the couple divorced in 2011.

 On July 21, 2019, Sohn was arrested in North Carolina and charged with felony possession of cocaine.